Mercury-Leo/LeosTemplater/README.md

    ```
    https://github.com/Mercury-Leo/LeosTemplater.git
    ```

-## How to Create a new Template

-To create a new Template first you must change the Templater to search for custom templates.
-To change the templates folder location go to `Edit/Preferences/Leo's Tools/Templates` select the new template folder location.
+## Getting Started

+The templater comes with 3 basic templates.
+To add custom templates:
+1. Pick the templates location.
+I recommand saving the templates as part of source control, for exmaple under `Project/Assets/Templater/Templates`.
+2. Go to `Edit/Preferences/Leo's Tools/Templates` and pick the folder for the templates.
+3. Press `Regenerate Templates`

 #### Creating the template
 First create a new file inside the Templates folder, `{templateName}.cs.txt`